 Emergency vehicles like ambulances, fire trucks and police vehicles using flashing lights and sirens have the right of way.
 When one of these vehicles approaches you from ahead or behind with its lights flashing, move to the right edge of the road and stop.

-Rubbernecking - or slowing down to look at an accident on the side of the road is a major cause of traffic jams.
+Rubbernecking - Rubbernecking happens when motorists are driving by the scene of an accident and they stare at the accident.
+This usually causes them to rear end the vehicle in front of them or it causes them to leave their lane which creates another accident.
+This is common and is very dangerous.
+Slowing down to look at an accident on the side of the road is a major cause of traffic jams and accidents.
 Emergency vehicle lights are designed to get your attention.
-It’s okay to look around when you see them but remember, quick glances only, then return your eyes to what’s in front of you.
+It’s okay to look around when you see them but remember, quick glances only then return your eyes to what’s in front of you.

-The last car in the stopped line of traffic gets rear ended in this video.
-If you are ever the last car in a line, always watch your rear view mirror to check for vehicles approaching quickly from behind.
-Leave extra distance between you and the car in front of you.
-If you get rear ended the extra space will allow your car to slide instead of being pushed into the vehicle in front of you.
+In the video below the last car in a stopped line of traffic gets rear ended by a rubbernecker.
+If you are ever the last car in a line always watch your rear view mirror to check for vehicles approaching quickly from behind.
+Leave extra distance between you and the vehicle in front of you.
+If you get rear ended the extra space will allow your car to slide ahead instead of being pushed into the vehicle in front of you.

 Before passing a vehicle on the highway, consider:

 Is there a passing lane coming up in the next few kilometers?

 Does my vehicle have the power to pass fairly quickly?

 Don’t accelerate into the vehicle you are passing.

 Do you have a clear line of sight?